When are these seminars?

 Do I have to take a foundation course (College or Community) to be allowed to register for a deep dive?

 How do I know who's teaching?

-IC faculty designed each of these one-credit courses; however, with courses capped at 20 students, and close to 1,200 students invited to register, courses have teaching teams.
+IC faculty designed each of these one-credit courses; however, with courses capped at 20 students, over 1,200 students invited to register, courses have teaching teams.
 You'll meet the specific faculty member (or team of instructors) in the days leading up to the course launch.